Capacitary Muckenhoupt Weight, BMO and BLO Spaces with Hausdorff Content, Factorization Theorems and Applications: Capacitary weighted John--Nirenberg inequalities

-\begin{proof} (i) follows from \cite[Lemma 2.4]{0702-4}; (ii) and (iv) can be easily obtained by the H\"older inequality and the definition of capacitary Muckenhoupt weight; (iii) is self-evident.
+\begin{proof} (i) follows from \cite[Lemma 2.4]{0702-4}; (ii) and (iv) can be easily obtained by the definition of capacitary Muckenhoupt weight and H\"older's inequality: for any functions $f$ and $g$ on $\rn$,

+where $p\in(1,\infty)$ and $\frac1p+\frac1{p'}=1$; see \cite{0923-2}. (iii) is self-evident and (vi) is just \cite[Corollary 1.8]{0702-4}.
 We now proceed to prove (v).
-According to the reverse H\"older inequality of the capacitary Muckenhoupt weight obtained in \cite[Theorem 1.4]{0702-4}, there exists positive constants $K$ and $\gamma$ such that, for every cube $Q$,
+According to the reverse H\"older inequality of the capacitary Muckenhoupt weight obtained in \cite[Theorem 1.7]{0702-4}, there exist positive constants $K$ and $\gamma$ such that, for every cube $Q$,